Enterprise-CMCS/macpro-mdct-carts/frontend/api_postgres/utils/section-schemas/backend-json-structure-documentation.rst

 Questions of the type ``repeatables`` have a ``questions`` property, and the immediate children in that array must be questions of the type ``repeatable``.

+Questions of the type ``repeatables`` have a ``typeLabel`` property, and this property is what is displayed on the front end as the label for the immediate children questions of type repeatable.

 Questions of the type ``repeatable`` have a ``questions`` property, and these questions aren't constrained in terms of their types.

 The term “goal” below means a ``repeatable`` construct that's being used to represent a goal that is part of an objective's set of goals.
 HSI programs in Section 2B are handled similarly, except that there's only one level of repeatable there so it's simpler.